 Accidents aren’t common, but they do happen.
 As do punctures and getting stuck in the mud.
 If you come to grief in this way it’s good to know there are other vehicles on hand to give you a tow or to help change a spare wheel.

-And if you get lost, which shouldn’t really happen nowadays with satnav technology, it’s good to know you are all in it together.
+And if you get lost, which shouldn’t really happen nowadays with satnav technology, it’s good to know you’re all in it together.

 Do I need any special equipment to go green laning?

-You will need to take the sort of things you would take on any long roadtrip: mobile phone and phone charger, first aid kit, check your spare wheel is inflated and your jack works, basic tool kit with some spare bulbs, dress appropriately and take your wellies, satnav and paper OS map.
+You will need to take the sort of things you’d take on any long roadtrip: mobile phone and phone charger, first aid kit, check your spare wheel is inflated and your jack works, you’ll also need a basic tool kit with some spare bulbs, dress appropriately and take your wellies, satnav and paper OS map.

 You should also pack an off-road jack, a tow rope and it’s a good idea to put a shovel in the boot.